 Ingrown Hair Cysts: Treatments, Causes & Symptoms

-We all know that getting an ingrown hair isn’t exactly a welcomed occurrence, but what can be even worse is the development of an ingrown hair cyst, which can cause clients pain, irritation, and just be plain uncomfortable!
+We all know that getting an ingrown hair isn’t exactly a welcomed occurrence, but what can be even worse is the development of an ingrown hair cyst, which can cause clients pain and irritation - or just be plain uncomfortable!

 Table of Contents

-Your clients must understand the difference between a typical ingrown hair and when it has graduated into a cyst.
+Your clients must understand the difference between typical ingrown hairs and when it has graduated into a cyst.
 It is wise to inform them of proper procedures on how to treat it and remind them of what NOT to do if they have a cyst compared to an ingrown hair.
-If they ever experience this after their hair removal appointment, they will feel prepared because their lovely esthetician prepped them for it.

-This way, if they ever experience this after their hair removal appointment, they will feel prepared because their lovely esthetician prepped them for it!
+This way, if they ever experience this after their hair removal appointment, they will feel prepared thanks to the education you’ve provided.

 Ingrown Hair: Causes

-Before we discuss ingrown hair cysts, let’s begin with ingrown hairs.
-As a professional, you’re probably pretty familiar with the occurrence, but it’s important to have this kind of information on hand to relay to your clients, who might not be as familiar.
+Before we discuss ingrown hair cysts, let’s start with ingrown hairs.
+As a professional, you’re probably pretty familiar with this occurrence, but it’s important to have this kind of information on hand to relay to clients who might not be as familiar.

-Ingrown hairs occur when hair fragments left behind by hair removal processes grow back into the skin surface.
+Ingrown hairs occur when hair fragments left behind by hair removal grow back into the skin's surface.
 Ingrown hairs can cause inflamed, tiny bumps that can be uncomfortable and easily irritated.

 But what causes ingrown hairs?
 Ingrown hairs can result from a variety of factors, including improper hair removal techniques, like waxing or shaving in the wrong direction of hair growth, or existing skin conditions like having dry skin or dehydrated skin that’s easily inflamed from hair removal.

-If you’re shaving, the hair fragments caused by razor can frequently causes improper hair regrowth, and result in ingrown hairs.
+If you’re shaving, the hair fragments caused by razors can frequently cause improper hair regrowth, and result in ingrown hairs.
 Additionally, improper shaving techniques or using blunt razors can easily result in razor burn or ingrowns, especially when having to go over the same area twice with an old razor.
-This can be easily prevented by either using new, sharp razors and proper technique, or by avoiding shaving entirely in favor of more effective hair removal methods.
+This can be easily prevented by either using new, sharp razors and proper technique or by avoiding shaving entirely in favor of more effective hair removal methods.

-On top of the skin type and sensitivity levels that can play into someone’s risk of developing ingrown hairs, what you wear following a fresh hair removal service or practice also heavily plays in to how your skin might react, or whether or not you’ll develop ingrown hair growth.
+On top of skin type and sensitivity levels that can play into someone’s risk of developing ingrown hairs, wearing proper clothing post-wax hair removal can also impact ingrown hair growth.

-Apply Starpil’s hydrating and mositurizing Original Post-Wax Lotion and Post-Wax Oil to kickstart skin recovery.
-Additionally, make sure to avoid irritating skin further, and allow skin to breathe by avoiding wearing tight clothing or fabrics that are very stifling.
+Apply Starpil’s hydrating and moisturizing Original Post-Wax Lotion and Post-Wax Oil to kickstart skin recovery after hair removal.
+Additionally, make sure to avoid further skin irritation and allow it to breathe by wearing loose, breathable clothing.
+No tight or stifling fabrics allowed!

 What Is An Ingrown Hair Cyst?